nayyyhaa/MyPiggyBank/README.md

 # MyPiggyBank
 Your personal expense app.

+#### User has the ability to
+- Store the expense amount
+- Store the income amount
+- Get total balance
+- Delete any expense/income Amount
+- Visualize expense with date of expense/income generated

+This website is created using simple **VanillaJs, HTML & CSS**.

 This website is created using VanillaJs.
 Here I've used the simple concepts of
 - Event Listeners